What business expenses can your limited company claim for?

 And possibly some expenses you run through your company you shouldn’t claim for.

-With this in mind, we’ve put together this in-depth guide about claiming expenses as a limited company.
+With this in mind, we’ve compiled this in-depth guide about claiming expenses as a limited company.

 Business vs. allowable expenses: what’s the difference?